Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 ### Metadata Extraction

 There are read where you find a file in telescope and display it in the preview window.
-When a metadata is readed, he is saved in cache but only for the current session when you close the explorer, the cache is cleared.
+When a metadata is read, he is saved in cache but only for the current session when you close the explorer, the cache is cleared.

 No transformation is done on the metadata received from DuckDB, they are displayed as is.
 The limitation is that only 40 rows can be displayed in DuckDB output, so if you have more than 40 columns, some will be truncated.